Constant Follower: Artwork

 McAll has emphasised the visual presentation of Constant Follower's releases, highlighting in interviews "the incredible artwork that Heather Nevay created" for the 2025 album The Smile You Send Out returns To You.
 The album's credits list Nevay as artwork creator and Timothy O'Donnell as designer, while coverage noted the centrality of the visuals for the campaign.
 The full-album visualisation featured "album artwork by Heather Nevay" and "album animation by Thrown Light."

 Earlier releases also placed focus on visual art: the debut LP Neither Is, Nor Ever Was credited cover art to Los Angeles painter Seonna Hong, while collaborative mini-album Even Days Dissolve listed artwork by Japanese artist Kanae Park and design by Timothy O'Donnell.
 The 7-inch single "Turn Around for Me" featured sleeve artwork by Scottish painter Peter Russell, noted in press materials and features at release.

 Video

 McAll has foregrounded video as part of Constant Follower's presentation, commissioning short films for album tracks from young and early-career filmmakers and giving them wide creative autonomy, inviting "artists to respond to the music how they feel" and avoiding band interference.
 He has discussed video concepts in interviews, including the "Patient Has Own Supply" clip.

-Noteable performances
+Notable performances

 Constant Follower showcased at South by Southwest in 2022 and 2023.
 The band performed at Cambridge Folk Festival in 2024.
 In 2022 the band released a filmed live performance from the crown of the National Wallace Monument in Stirling, directed by Martin J. Pickering.